noconnor/JUnitPerf/README.md

 **Console Reporting**

-It is also possible to use use a build in console reporter.
-To change from the default HTML reporter to the console report just create an instance of the `ConsoleReportGenerator` class and pass a reference to this class to the `JUnitPerfRule` constructor, for example:
+It is also possible to use one of the other built-in reporters, the console reporter.
+To change from the default HTML reporter to the console reporter just create an instance of the `ConsoleReportGenerator` class and pass a reference to this instance to the `JUnitPerfRule` constructor, for example:

 ```
 @Rule
 public JUnitPerfRule perfTestRule = new JUnitPerfRule(new ConsoleReportGenerator());